GamesCreed

 As you’re cleaning out the bad guys, you’ll stumble upon approximately 13 tough bosses such as Tiger Claw, FishFace, Rocksteady, and more that are after your blood and take no prisoners.
 I must commend the good variety of enemies to combat.
 Moreover, imagine doing all of this just for the turtles to be able to rekindle with their legendary arch nemesis, Shredder, and beating him would be very satisfying.

-If at any time you’re in situations such as you’re being cornered, you can grab and throw objects, and also throw or ignite explosives with an attack on enemies.
+If at any time you’re in a situation such as you’re being cornered, you can grab and throw objects, and also throw or ignite explosives in an attack on enemies.
 This is very useful, especially against the bosses.
 You can also throw grab-and-throw enemies, which can also become handy at times.
 Moreover, if you press both buttons simultaneously, you’ll unleash a powerful spin attack that your enemies simply can’t keep up with.

 Teenage Mutant Ninja Turtles, Review, Screenshot, GamesCreed